 The Term of Council priorities for the term of 2018-2022 were approved by Council on June 13, 2019.
-The Term of Council priorities include seven priorities including "Transform housing service delivery", "Expand community mobility" and "Build environmental resilience".
-Examples of work underway include Peel Housing Master Plan, Sustainable Transportation Strategy, Long Range Transportation Master Plan, Accessible Transportation Master Plan, Inflow & Infiltration Strategy and Asset Management Plan.
+These priorities include "Transform housing service delivery", "Expand community mobility" and "Build environmental resilience".
+Examples of work underway include the following: Peel Housing Master Plan, Sustainable Transportation Strategy, Long Range Transportation Master Plan, Accessible Transportation Master Plan, Inflow & Infiltration Strategy and Asset Management Plan.
 The 20-year Tax and Utility Rate Supported Capital Plans reflect the capital requirements driven by the Term of Council priorities.
 These additional capital requirements have increased pressures on the capital reserves which are the major funding sources.

-c) Funding
+c) Funding from Capital Reserves